japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 # Computer Science for JavaScript: Regular Expressions (RegEx) Tutorial

-Regular expressions, also known as RegEx, are a "sequence of characters and symbols to define a pattern of text."
+Regular expressions, also known as **RegEx**, are a "sequence of characters and symbols to define a pattern of text."
 These patterns of text are used to automate the search and replacement of text, and they provide great flexibility in the automation of such task.
 (Morrison, Michael et. al. _JavaScript® Bible, Seventh Edition_.
 Wiley, 2010.)

-Regular expressions allow software developers to implement search and replace operations that would be a nightmare if implemented by brute force.
-Some popular applications include:
+Regular expressions allow software developers to implement search and replace operations that would otherwise be a nightmare if implemented by brute force.
+Some popular applications of RegEx include:

 - matching of password patterns,
 - email format checker,